tobiasgass/ETH-SegReg/README.md

 Note that openGM comes with a wide variety of discrete optimizers and wrappers, but may be less efficient than using the direct wrappers provided by SRS directly (TRW-S, GCO)

-* TRW-S can be downloaded here: http://research.microsoft.com/en-us/downloads/dad6c31e-2c04-471f-b724-ded18bf70fe3/ A patch can(will: todo) be applied automatically during the build process.
+* TRW-S can be downloaded here: http://research.microsoft.com/en-us/downloads/dad6c31e-2c04-471f-b724-ded18bf70fe3/ A patch will be applied automatically during the build process.
 This will disable all energyTypes except typeGeneral from the downloaded library because the extended functionality was not implemented for those.

 * GCO can be downloaded here: http://vision.csd.uwo.ca/code/ The same directory can also be used as root for the binary graph-cut (GC) optimizer.